syncfusion-content/wpf-docs/wpf/Charts/Axis/GridLines.md

 ## MajorGridLineStyle

-[`MajorGridLineStyle`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Charts.ChartAxis.html#Syncfusion_UI_Xaml_Charts_ChartAxis_MajorGridLineStyle) in chart axis is used to customize the appearance of majorgridlines.
-The following code example illustrates customize appearance of majorgridlines in the primary axis.
+[`MajorGridLineStyle`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Charts.ChartAxis.html#Syncfusion_UI_Xaml_Charts_ChartAxis_MajorGridLineStyle) in chart axis is used to customize the appearance of major gridlines.
+The following code example illustrates customize appearance of major gridlines in the primary axis.

 {% tabs %}